daeralis/pixiv-js-scripts/README.md

 4. Switch to "Console" tab.
 5. Paste in script and hit Enter.

-If the script doesn't work, double check that it is searching for the correct buttons:
+If the script doesn't work, double check that it is searching for the correct element classes:
-1. Find the button's class name: https://imgur.com/a/x3elGIw
-2. Place the found name into the code: https://imgur.com/a/xRzoGsA
+1. Visit this guide for a quick overview: https://imgur.com/a/DVwubBZ
+2. Inspect the 4 elements show above.
+3. Check that each class is correct.
+4. Longer video showing how to find all 4 classes: https://imgur.com/a/HCjU1e7